Barbara Lynn: Life and career

-In 1966 she signed to Meaux's Tribe label, and recorded "You Left the Water Running," which was covered by Otis Redding among others.
+In 1966 she signed to Meaux's Tribe label, and recorded "You Left the Water Running," which was originally recorded by Otis Redding (as a demo), covered by Wilson Pickett among others.
 She signed with Atlantic the following year, and recorded another album, Here Is Barbara Lynn, in 1968.
 She married for the first time, at age 28, in 1970 and had three children.
 This, together with dissatisfaction with poor promotion by the record company, contributed to her decision to largely retire from the music business for most of the 1970s and 1980s.
 However, while living in Los Angeles, she occasionally appeared at local clubs, and released several singles on Jetstream and other small labels.

 In 1984 she toured Japan, and recorded a live album, You Don't Have to Go, which was released later in the US.
-She resumed her recording career after her husband's death, and returned to Beaumont, Texas, where her mother lived.
+She resumed her recording career after her husband's death, and returned to her hometown of Beaumont, Texas, where her mother lived.
 She also undertook further international tours, to Europe and elsewhere.
 In 1994, she recorded her first studio album in over twenty years, So Good, and released several more albums for various labels in later years.

 She continues to reside in Beaumont, and was given a Pioneer Award by the Rhythm and Blues Foundation in 1999.
 In 2002, electronic musician Moby sampled Lynn's "I'm A Good Woman" on his album 18.

-She appears in the 2015 documentary film I Am the Blues.
+She appears in the 2015 music documentary film I Am the Blues.

 She is a recipient of a 2018 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.